fordpic/code-everyday/log.md

 Today's Progress: Spent the entire day building Django REST APIs.

 Thoughts: Though not necessarily exciting, today was definitely well spent learning the ends & outs of the Django Python framework & leveraging it to make a REST API; these are what make the framework the most interesting/powerful in my opinion, so I'm glad I'm spending some real time on it.
 I'd be lying if I said I preferred this to Express, but I think it will just take a little love from my end to smooth the experience out.

+Day 8: April 14, 2021

+Today's Progress: Continued my deep dive into the Django framework & Django REST APIs.

+Thoughts: I know Django is going to be really helpful in the long run, but boy oh boy is it a beast to set up and get functioning correctly.
+It's so sleek & powerful but so finicky at the same time - Django is doing so much under the hood that I'm always worried I'm missing something somewhere, since I'm so used to doing everything to set up Express.
+I will continue to give it my all to learn the ins & outs of the framework!